 Once you select a title, you’ll see a screen that allows you to officially associate a title with your event.
 You’ll also see the customers that have purchased the title.
 Newer upcoming titles won’t have sales associated, but there are other ways to generate connections for your events.

-Once a title is associated with our event, you’ll start to see Recommendations (meaning likely customers who have purchased titles comparable to this one, or have purchased titles from the same store category and more.
-It’s up to you!)
+Once a title is associated with our event, you’ll start to see Recommendations (meaning likely customers who have purchased titles comparable to this one.)

 At the bottom of this screen, you’ll see a spot to add an Event Overview.
 This is simply a place to provide more information about your event, including links and any other helpful details you generally add to your event marketing.

-Now, the Recommendation piece.
+You can associate as many titles with your event as you like.
 This process serves to provide you with a list of the most likely interested customers for your event.
-The “Recommendation” part means that when you send your next round of emails, those customers’ emails will include information about this event.
-For this particular silly (but potentially awesome?) sample event we’ve added the Fiction Fantasy store section, as well as a few of the more popular sorts of titles that might be of interest to the sorts of people who might want to sit around and make chainmail in a bookstore:
+Customers who have purchased those titles, or their comparable titles can be easily added to receive your Campaign.
+For this particular silly (but potentially awesome?) sample event we’ve added a few of the more popular sorts of titles that might be of interest to the sorts of people who might want to sit around and make chainmail in a bookstore:

-The numbers in the green bubbles show the number of customer that have purchased the associated titles,as well as other listed as comparable titles, as well as customers who have purchased titles from either the Fiction Fantasy section or Science Fiction section of this store.
+The numbers in the green bubbles show the number of customers that have purchased the associated titles, as well as other titles listed as comparable titles.
 Click in to one of those bubbles to see a list of customers.
 You can scroll through and select each to include, or simply select all of them.
 This is the screen for the Sections customers (blurred out to protect the innocent):

 Your new Event is now listed along with your other Upcoming Events: